 In this article, we will cover:

-When it comes to managing Cloud resources, Terraform is the de-facto standard.
-Terraform is an Infrastructure as Code tool that allows engineers to define their infrastructure resources as code, using a declarative programming language called Hashicorp Configuration Language (HCL).
-It is provider agnostic, meaning that it supports many Cloud providers (AWS, Azure, GCP, OCI, and many more), and the language in which you are writing the code doesn’t change from one provider to another.
+When it comes to managing cloud resources, Terraform is the de facto standard.
+An IaC tool that allows engineers to define their infrastructure resources as code, it uses a declarative programming language called Hashicorp Configuration Language (HCL).
+It is provider-agnostic, meaning that it supports many cloud providers (AWS, Azure, GCP, OCI, and many more), and the language in which you write the code doesn’t change from one provider to another.

 Read more: Terraform Use Cases for Your Infrastructure as Code

 ClickOps is the term used to describe the manual management of IT infrastructure from the UI, by clicking into the portal to achieve a desired behavior (create/edit/delete resources).
-One may argue that this process is enough for a small architecture that needs to be deployed, but there are actually some big issues with starting like this: you cannot easily scale and replicate your configuration.
+This process might be enough for a small architecture that needs to be deployed, but starting like this raises some big issues: You cannot easily scale and replicate your configuration

-Let’s suppose it takes an engineer approximately two minutes to create an EC2 through the portal.
-For 100 instances, this will take a little over three hours, and maybe some can be ok with that.
+Let’s suppose an engineer takes approximately two minutes to create an EC2 through the portal.
+For 100 instances, this will take a little over three hours, and maybe that is acceptable for some.
 These 100 instances will also need to reside in a network.
-They will require security groups, maybe some EBS storage, and other things that will again take a lot of time to configure.
+They will require security groups, maybe some EBS storage, and other items that will also take considerable time to configure.

-Doing this manually is very error-prone, as our attention span cannot keep up with the large number of things that we have to do.
-By using Terraform, you can easily define all of these components as code, validate the code, plan to see what is going to happen, and, in the end, deploy all resources in one go.
+Doing this manually is very error-prone because attention spans cannot manage the large number of things that have to be done.
+By using Terraform, you can easily define all of these components as code, validate the code, plan what will happen, and ultimately deploy all resources in one go.
 Apart from that, you can easily scale and replicate your configuration without spending too much time.

 Terraform is stateful, tracking the state of the infrastructure by comparing the current defined IaC configuration and a state file it generates after a Terraform run.
 This introduces a layer of complexity because you need to manage this state file.